 The Threat From Iraqii UAVs, March 3, 2003 [ 4 Pages, 0.6 MB ]

-Iraq’s Continuing Programs for Weapons of Mass Destruction, October 2002 (Unclassified Version) [ 27 Pages, 0.7 MB ] - This document was released publically, however, there was a classified version which the CIA conveniently did not include on this FOIA request.
-I have filed for a copy (and Mandatory Declassification Review [MDR]) for the other version and will add when available.
+Iraq’s Continuing Programs for Weapons of Mass Destruction, October 2002 (Unclassified Version) [ 27 Pages, 0.7 MB ] - This document was released publically, however, there was a classified version which the CIA conveniently did not include during the processing of this FOIA request.
+I then filed for a copy (and Mandatory Declassification Review [MDR]) for the other version and after a few months, received a much less redacted version of the record than was previously declassified in 2004.

 End of WMD Search - Iraq Survey Group Report